Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 1. **Functional Security Tests:** Developer and system acceptance testing SHOULD test implemented functional security requirements (security controls) such as authentication, authorization, security validation, etc.

-2. **Negative Tests:** Tests SHOULD be both positive and negative (e.g., can an user without proper role access a protected ressource).
+2. **Do Negative Tests:** Tests SHOULD be both positive and negative (e.g., can an user without proper role access a protected ressource).

-3. **Abuse Case Tests:** For *risk class >= [HIGH]*, teams SHOULD test potential abuse cases and common attack vectors (e.g., privilege escalation or business logic abuse) identified through threat modeling, business requirements, or other means.
+3. **Test Abuse Cases:** For *risk class >= [HIGH]*, teams SHOULD test potential abuse cases and common attack vectors (e.g., privilege escalation or business logic abuse) identified through threat modeling, business requirements, or other means.

-4. **Automated Execution:** Security tests of implemented security requirements and security controls (e.g., authentication or access controls) SHOULD be implemented and executed, preferably in an automatic and continuous way.
+4. **Automate Test Execution:** Security tests of implemented security requirements and security controls (e.g., authentication or access controls) SHOULD be implemented and executed, preferably in an automatic and continuous way.

 ## {{site.TITLE_SSDLC_SECTESTS_PENTESTS}}

-1. **Use of Pentests:** Applications MUST be verified by penetration tests according to the pentesting policy below.
+1. **Conduct Pentests:** Applications MUST be verified by penetration tests according to the pentesting policy below.
 Penetration tests SHOULD be carried out within environments that are close to production environments (e.g. on integration systems).

-2. **Retests of Findings:** After a severe vulnerability has been fixed that was found by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.
+2. **Retests Findings:** After a severe vulnerability has been fixed that was found by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.

 3. **Pentest Policy:** Pentests MUST be repeated according to follwing policy: